ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 _Dallas_ begins to go inside, the sound of the breeze from the Long Island Sound rustling through the trees.
 He pauses, looking out at the sky before stepping through the door.
 From the corner of his eye - he spots an obect by the mailbox but he doesn't go up to it.

+Mac goes and begins to record the sounds through his tape recorder.

 ## SCENE 34a - INT CAR

 Dallas drives Mac to school.